Kernix13/javascript-cheat-sheet/README.md

 | arr.length = 0  | empties the array           |

 <!--
-CRUD operations for the DOM:
+Common CRUD operations for the DOM:
 | Method          | Returns: |
 | :----           | :----  |
 | innerHTML       | gets or sets the HTML contained within the element |